aws/aws-fpga/hdk/README.md

 ### Try out a "Hello World" example and others

-The [Getting started with CL examples](./cl/examples/Getting_Started_With_CL_Examples.md) walks you through how to build, register and use an AFI.
+The [Getting started with CL examples](./cl/examples/Getting_Started_With_CL_Examples.md) walks you through how to build, register, and use an AFI.
-The [Hello World readme](./cl/examples/cl_hello_world/README.md) provides steps to build an AFI from the provided Hello World example CL, and how load it on an F1 instance.
+The [Hello World readme](./cl/examples/cl_hello_world/README.md) provides the steps to build an AFI from the provided Hello World example CL, and how to load it on an F1 instance.
 Other examples are available in the [examples directory](./cl/examples), each with its own README.md file.